parthu51110606110/OIBSIP/Python-Task3-RandomPasswordGenerator/README.md

 ## Run it locally

 1. Install [Python 3.8 or later](https://www.python.org/downloads/).
 During installation on Windows, select **Add Python to PATH**.
-2. Open PowerShell in this folder.
+2. Open PowerShell in this folder whare you save the files.
 3. Install the one extra package:

    ```powershell